 - Dehydration – leads to postural hypotension, or lightheadedness when an individual stands

 - Inappropriate clothing or footwear

 Another factor affecting cancer patients is the fear of falling.
 This is associated with a self-imposed restriction that may lead to functional decline.

 With a cancer diagnosis, the risk for falls increases significantly, potentially resulting in increased morbidity, mortality, and financial costs.
 Injuries sustained as result of a patient falling are often more severe due to the underlying medical condition.
 These conditions can include a predisposition for fractures due to bony metastases, uncontrollable bleeding from thrombocytopenia or medications used to prevent blood clots.
 As of 2012, hospitalization cost for an injury resulting from falls accounts for more than $34,000 per patient excluding cancer treatment and the long-term effects of fall injuries.

 To minimize the onset of these deficits and improve a patient’s quality of life, we encourage exercise, hydration, and proper nutritional intake.
 Within the hospital setting, patients should participate in fall risk screenings during the course of their treatment stay.
 Patients receiving cancer treatment can also benefit from participating in oncology-related supportive exercise groups or in hospital-based exercise programs established by both physical and occupational therapists.

 Are you an individual looking for care and education after a fall?
-Schedule your free injury screen today.
+Fill out the form below to request an appointment today!